-James Gilbert White Distinguished Professor in the Physical Science
+James Gilbert White Distinguished Professor in the Physical Sciences

 We undertake a wide range of experimental low-temperature research into the fundamental macroscopic quantum physics of superconductors, superfluids, supersolids, heavy-fermions, topological insulators and superconductors, and spin liquids, as well as developing new techniques for visualization and measurement of complex quantum matter.

 - Cornell Center for Materials Research (CCMR)